Thank you for signing up to . You will receive a verification email shortly.

 To make the hollandaise, beat the egg yolks in a heatproof bowl over a pan of slowly simmering water.
 Add the cubes of butter one at a time, whisking until each one dissolves then repeating.
 Beat in the lemon juice and tarragon and season well.

-Serve the fish with asparagus, a couple of tablespoons of hollandaise sauce each.
+Serve the fish in slices, with the asparagus and a couple of tablespoons of hollandaise sauce per person.

 Top tips for making salmon and asparagus with tarragon hollandaise

 There are many methods for making hollandaise sauce but this one is pretty foolproof.
 Still there are some steps you can take to ensure the process goes as smoothly as possible.
 Start with the eggs and the butter at room temperature, so that the temperature changes are not too sudden.
 Ensure the pan of water the eggs yolks are in is only gently simmering, not at a rolling boil where the water can jump into the bowl, or the yolks can scramble.
 Don't add the butter too quickly or it can cool the yolks too much.
 Whisk the yolks briskly and continuously until the sauce is complete.